rdcavanha/react-typescript-boilerplate/README.md

  - Webpack and Webpack Dev Server with hot reload 🧳
  - React 16.9 ⚛️

-And that's it!
+And that's pretty much it!
 This boilerplate works out-of-the-box.
 Naturally, if you need to add additional packages, it's up to you!

 ## Usage
 Simply clone this project with: